techmaida/techmaida.github.io/_posts/2021-03-30-importance-cicd-on-devops.markdown

 Coming back to the very beggining of this article: why CI/CD is so important when we discuss DevOps ?
 I see CI/CD as an important player in this game because it puts on practice the three principles discussed.
 If I integrate my software with security and quality measures since day 1 using a pipeline, I am meeting the first principles requirements.
 If I can discover mistakes and learn with them earlier using unit tests associated with my pipeline, I collect the benefits of the second principle.
 If I experiment some new tech in my application, I can check how my entire pipeline behaved.
 Does this new tech breaks my compilation process ?
 How can I deploy faster ?
 How can I assure quality on my deploys ?
 These questions are just the tip of the iceberg about what CI/CD answers associated with DevOps.

 It's important to understand that CI/CD represents just a facet in multifaceted prism, as we covered DevOps goes way further.
-This answers to another question done in the begging of this article.
+This answers to another question done in the beggining of this article.

-You could wonder how difficult a CI/CD pipeline should be to leverage DevOps ?
+You could wonder: how difficult a CI/CD pipeline should be to leverage DevOps ?
 One that isn't difficult at all, the whole idea here is to make it simple.

-por fim dizer como testes são importantes
+And, here goes my final conclusion: even more important than CI/CD to leverage DevOps is building a testing culture inside your organization.
+I affirm that because, by my own experience, this is most struggling part when an organization decides to create a moviment around DevOps and is the biggest lack of all times.
+How do you want to assure quality without tests ?
+What's the point to have a perfect CI/CD pipeline and have zero unit tests ?
+Notice that I'm not even mentioning TDD because I understand that's an advanced practice for beginners, but at the same time necessary with you want to be really DevOps compliant.

+We must break the old taboo 'I don't have time to write tests'.
+Tests should be considered as a core member of the application like the code you write to handle business issues.
+Once again, I'm leaving outside this conversation advanced practices as DDD because I know the complexity it brings.
+So, in your regular Java, .Net Core, JavaScript or whatever application you can to life what we've been talking here.
+If we, as enginners, don't change our behaviour around this subject, we will be still healing the wound just with a band-aid.

 ### References

-Kim, Gene; Humble, Jez; Debois, Patrick; e Willis, John; Manual de DevOps - Como obter agilidade confiabilidade e segurança em organizações tecnológicas; Alta Books Editora
+* Kim, Gene; Humble, Jez; Debois, Patrick; e Willis, John; Manual de DevOps - Como obter agilidade confiabilidade e segurança em organizações tecnológicas; Alta Books Editora